If you’re living on your own and responsible for your own finances, additional planning may be needed as you work toward financial security.

 Preparing an estate plan and choosing who will make financial and medical decisions for you can be less clear-cut.
 If you don’t write a will, and you don’t have a spouse or children, the inheritance laws in your state will determine which family members, such as your parents or siblings, will receive your assets.

 When you’re designating your beneficiaries, also determine who you want to have as your power of attorney.
-This person can make financial decisions on your behalf, such as investment choices and signing your tax returns, should you not be able to.
-Also, consider designating a healthcare power of attorney to make decisions about your medical treatment if you’re unable to.
+This person can make financial decisions on your behalf, such as signing your tax returns, should you not be able to.
+Also consider designating a healthcare power of attorney to make decisions about your medical treatment if you’re unable to.
 Finally, you may want to create a written healthcare plan, known as an advance directive or living will, with clear instructions about your wishes for medical treatment.

 Living single is often rewarding and empowering.
 By considering these suggestions for long-term planning, you can prepare for unexpected challenges, build your assets and create a strong financial future.